zsiki/GeoEasy/doc/reference_guide.rst

 	Observations

-The field-book contains two type of rows, station and obeservation records.
+The field-book contains two type of rows, station and observation records.
 In the station records the station number is editable but the target point number not.
 The column headers may contain more labels, for example *target height* and *instrument height*.
 The colour of the value defines the type of